IBM/Dataset-Epidemiologic-Investigation-COVID19/README.md

 (2) text: the original plain text of the case report

-(3) entities: All labelled entities in the text.
-The elements of the entity is “start offset” in text, “end offset” and “entity type”.
+(3) entities: All labelled entities in the "text".
+In each entity, there are two numbers and one string, the first number is the starting position of the entity in "text", the second number is the ending position.
+The entity does not include the charactor at the ending position.
+The string indicates the entity type of the entities.
 Entity types include:
 - 'LocalID' : the patient ID in a city
 - 'Name' : the family name of the patient if there is,
 - 'Age' : the age of the patient